Income Variance Simulator

 Why does income variance matter?

-Most calculators show averages, but you don't live on averages.
+Most calculators show averages, but you do not live on averages.
 If your average is $800/month but your range is $300-$1,200, you need to budget for $300 months.
 Understanding variance helps you build proper emergency funds and set realistic expectations.

 What causes income to vary so much?